 - To see these fun animals, you'll have to take a walk along the rockier parts of the coastline of New Zealand.
 Look closely... those moving rocks aren't rocks at all!
 They're actually basking fur seals with pointy noses, long whiskers, and visible ears.
 Years ago, their soft furs were used to make coats, but in 1894 seal hunting was banned.
 Females grow to be 4.5 feet long and weigh between 66-110 lbs. and males grow to 8 feet long and weigh between 198-242 lbs.

 What would you like to see if you were to visit New Zealand?
-There are so many different species to explore, I just wish I could 'sea' them all!
+New Zealand is home to many different species to explore, I just wish I could 'sea' them all!